 - Fold the chamois or microfiber towel into a square.
 Wipe in one direction across the window.
 Turn the cloth or chamois, using a clean side with every other pass.

 - To clean the inside of the rear window, kneel in the passenger seat (roadster) or in the rear seat (convertible).
 It may take you a few times to learn the best way.
 The taller you are, the more difficult it will be.

 PROTECTING YOUR CONVERTIBLE TOP

 As I mentioned earlier, canvas tops are not waterproof.
-To make a canvas top waterproof and stain resistant, it is necessary to treat it with a protective spray.
+To make a canvas top waterproof and stain resistant, it’s necessary to treat it with a protective spray.
 The only treatment I recommend is Wolfstein’s RaggTopp Protectant.
-This is the only product endorsed by Haartz, and the only fabric protectant that contains an antifungus agent to prevent mold and mildew.
-I have previously recommended Porsche Tequipment Convertible Top Conditioner and 303 High Tech Fabric Guard, however, these products do not offer the same level of protection as RaggTopp and they are not recommended by the manufacturer of the fabric top material.
+This is the only fabric protectant that contains an anti-fungus agent to prevent mold and mildew.
+I have previously recommended Porsche Tequipment Convertible Top Conditioner and 303 High Tech Fabric Guard, however, these products do not offer the same level of protection as RaggTopp.
+They are also not recommended by the manufacturer of the fabric top material.